 Without this, even the smallest weight imbalance can turn your ride into an absolute nightmare — both the wheel and tire assembly will spin unevenly the faster you go.

 Keep in mind that out-of-balance tires not only impact your ride quality but also shorten the life of your tires and suspension components like coilovers.

 Balancing tackles all these problems at once.
 The whole point of doing it is to distribute the weight evenly throughout each wheel and tire.

 The method involves using a balancing machine that checks each wheel, letting you know exactly which spots of the wheel are heavier than others.
 From there it all comes down to using weights that are cemented to the lightest spots on your rim — effectively balancing everything out.

-Few people are game enough to try this at home.
+Few people are game enough to grab their tool set and try this at home.
 But fundamentally, there are two important things you should know: